Key Stage 3

 Key Stage 4

-The course has been designed to build on the knowledge and skills acquired in Key Stage 3, with much of the course content taught through practical activities.
+The course has been designed to build on the knowledge and skills you have acquired in Key Stage 3, with much of the course content taught through practical activities.

-By studying food preparation and nutrition at GCSE pupils will be able to:
+By studying food preparation and nutrition you will be able to:

 There are many careers linked to this subject including food marketing, food science, product development, advertising, environmental health, dietetics and in the leisure industry.